Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Conclusion

 \section{Conclusion}

-Using the integral representation of the log-partition function, the Gibbs posterior admits the computation of upper bounds on the true error based on the training data and for any temperature.
-These bounds are stable under perturbation in the total-variation and Wasserstein metrics, and can be approximated by Langevin Monte Carlo (LMC) algorithms.
+Using the integral representation of the log-partition function, the Gibbs posterior admits the computation of upper bounds on the true error based on the training data, and for any temperature.
+These bounds are stable under perturbation in relative entropy and can be approximated by Langevin Monte Carlo (LMC) algorithms.
 However, for realistic experiments, the approximations obtained by these algorithms are coarse and require calibration, which leads to rather tight bounds in the interpolation regime of overparametrized neural networks. \\ The fact that the calibrated bounds are very tight is, at this point, a purely experimental finding, requiring more theoretical investigation in future work.